svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Fees and Revenue Sources

-There are several ways in which a gateway can seek to profit from XRP Ledger integration.
+There are several ways in which a gateway can seek to profit from SGY Ledger integration.
 These can include:

 * Withdrawal and Deposit fees.
-Gateways typically charge a small fee (such as 1%) for the service of adding or removing money from the XRP Ledger.
-You have the power to determine the rate you credit people when they move money onto and off of the XRP Ledger through your gateway.
+Gateways typically charge a small fee (such as 1%) for the service of adding or removing money from the SGY Ledger.
+You have the power to determine the rate you credit people when they move money onto and off of the SGY Ledger through your gateway.
 * Transfer fees.
 You can set a percentage fee to charge automatically when customers send each other issued currencies created by your issuing address.
-This amount is debited from the XRP Ledger, decreasing your obligation each time your issued currencies change hands.
+This amount is debited from the SGY Ledger, decreasing your obligation each time your issued currencies change hands.
 See [TransferRate](#transferrate) for details.
 * Indirect revenue from value added.
-XRP Ledger integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
+SGY Ledger integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
-* Interest on XRP Ledger-backed funds.
-You can keep the collateral for the funds you issue in XRP Ledger in a bank account that earns interest.
+* Interest on SGY Ledger-backed funds.
+You can keep the collateral for the funds you issue in SGY Ledger in a bank account that earns interest.
 Make sure you can always access enough funds to service customer withdrawals.
 * [Financial Exchange](#liquidity-and-currency-exchange).
-A gateway can also make offers to buy and sell its issued currencies for other issued currencies in the XRP Ledger, providing liquidity to cross-currency payments and possibly making a profit.
+A gateway can also make offers to buy and sell its issued currencies for other issued currencies in the SGY Ledger, providing liquidity to cross-currency payments and possibly making a profit.
 (As with all financial exchange, profits are not guaranteed.)

 ### Choosing Fee Rates

 Fees imposed by gateways are optional.
 Higher fees earn more revenue when a gateway's services are used.
 On the other hand, high fees discourage customers from using your services.
-Consider the fees that are charged by other gateways, especially ones issuing similar currencies, as well as traditional payment systems outside of the XRP Ledger, such as wire fees.
+Consider the fees that are charged by other gateways, especially ones issuing similar currencies, as well as traditional payment systems outside of the SGY Ledger, such as wire fees.
 Choosing the right fee structure is a matter of balancing your pricing with what the market is willing to pay.

 ## Gateway Compliance